praharshasurampudi/ROVER-RAG-Oriented-Vectorized-Expression-of-Response/README.md

 A **production-grade Retrieval-Augmented Generation (RAG) backend** that ingests documents, performs **hybrid dense + BM25 retrieval**, and serves grounded answers via a **Flask API** with **structured logging** and **offline evaluation**.

-This project is designed to demonstrate **real-world GenAI system design**, not a toy demo.

 ---

 ## 🔹 Key Features